 as I recite my verses for the king; my tongue is the pen of a skillful writer.
-Psalm 45 v1
+Psalm 45:1

 Hebrew eevree

-Who would have believed that a language dead for nearly 2000 years would live again and be the national language of the reborn Promised Land; Eretz Israel?
+Who would have believed that a language thought by some to have been dead for nearly 2000 years would live again and be the national language of the reborn Promised Land; Eretz Israel?

 Who has ever heard of such a thing?
 Who has ever seen such things?
 Can a country be born in a day or a nation be brought forth in a moment?
 Yet no sooner is Zion in labor than she gives birth to her children.
 (Isaiah 66 v8)